 Learn about our tallest and most impressive buildings

 Any kind of Downtown tours have the reputation that they’re for tourists, but that’s a shame.
-There’s plenty for Chicagoans to learn about their city, and an architecture walking tour makes for an awesome date.
-For starters, you’re not piling onto a bus or a boat, so you’re not trapped.
+There’s plenty for Chicagoans to learn about their city, and an architecture tour makes for an awesome date.
+(Choose either a walking tour or hop on a bus tour if you get cold.)
 And secondly, Chicago’s architecture is awesome, period.
 This is the perfect option if you want to impress your date with how cultured you are, but don’t want to sit in a dark theater or walk through a museum for two hours.